abhyasgiri/book-donation-app/README.md

   - *Shop name*
   - *Shop Location*

-- Add books to newly created shop with the following information:
+- Create a book listing with the following information:
   - *Book title*
   - *Date and Time* the book was added